 - Sometimes troubled companies may issue rights shares to pay off a debt to ease the financial strain.

 Having looked at the features, let us look at an example of a rights issue.

 Right Issue Example

-Let us say an investor owns 1000 shares of ABC Ltd. and the shares are trading at a price of $10.
-ABC Ltd. announces a rights issue in the ratio of 2 for 5, i.e. each investor holding 5 shares will be eligible for 2 shares from the new issuance.
-The company announces a discounted price of say $6 per share.
-This means that for every 5 shares of value $10 held by an existing shareholder, ABC Ltd will offer 2 shares at a discounted price of $6.
+Let us say an investor owns 1000 shares of ABC Ltd., and the shares are trading at a price of $10.
+ABC Ltd. announces a rights issue in the ratio of 2 for 5, i.e., each investor holding 5 shares will be eligible for 2 shares from the new issuance.
+The company announces a discounted price of, say, $6 per share.
+This means that for every 5 shares of the value of $10 held by an existing shareholder, ABC Ltd will offer 2 shares at a discounted price of $6.

 Portfolio Value before Rights Issue = 1000 shares X $ 10 = $ 10,000

 No. of Right Shares to Be Received = (1000 X 2/5) = 400

 Cost of Purchasing New Shares Using the Rights = 400 shares X $6 = $ 2,400

 New quantity of shares = 1000 + 400 = 1400